-- 9.2.1.
-A person cannot disclose the identity of an Eligible Whistleblower or information that is likely to lead to the identification of the Eligible Whistleblower, unless: - (a) it discloses such information to ASIC, APRA or a member of the Australian Federal Police; - (b) it discloses such information to a Commonwealth authority, or a State or Territory authority, for the purpose of assisting the authority in the performance of its functions or duties; - (c) it discloses such information to a legal practitioner for the purpose of obtaining legal advice or legal representation in relation to the operation of the Whistleblower Laws; - (d) the disclosure of that information is made with the consent of the discloser; or - (e) it discloses information, but not including the identity of the Eligible Whistleblower, for the purposes of investigating the conduct disclosed (see below). - 9.2.2.
-The Group requires that where an officer or employee of the Group receives a Disclosable Matter, that person must not disclose the identity of the Eligible Whistleblower or information that is likely to lead to the identification of the Eligible Whistleblower unless one of the above exceptions applies or it is for the purposes of an investigation (see below). - 9.2.3.
-It is unlawful for any person to identify an Eligible Whistleblower or disclose information that is likely to lead to the identification of the Eligible Whistleblower, outside the exceptions listed above. - 9.2.4.
-The Group will endeavour to protect the confidentiality of Eligible Whistleblower's identity by adopting the following measures: - (a) all personal information or reference to the Eligible Whistleblower witnessing an event will be redacted; - (b) the Eligible Whistleblower will be referred to in a gender-neutral context; - (c) where possible, the Eligible Whistleblower will be contacted to help identify certain aspects of their disclosure that could inadvertently identify them;
+- 11.4.
+The Company has a legal obligation to protect the confidentiality of the Eligible Whistleblower's identity. - 11.5.
+A person cannot disclose the identity of an Eligible Whistleblower or information that is likely to lead to the identification of the Eligible Whistleblower, unless: - (a) it discloses such information to ASIC, APRA or a member of the Australian Federal Police; - it discloses such information to a Commonwealth authority, or a State or Territory authority, for the purpose of assisting the authority in the performance of its functions or duties; - (c) it discloses such information to a legal practitioner for the purpose of obtaining legal advice or legal representation in relation to the operation of the Whistleblower Laws; - (d) the disclosure of that information is made with the consent of the discloser; or - (e) it discloses information, but not including the identity of the Eligible Whistleblower, for the purposes of investigating the conduct disclosed (see below). - 11.6.
+The Group requires that where an officer or employee of the Group receives a Disclosable Matter, that person must not disclose the identity of the Eligible Whistleblower or information that is

-- (d) disclosures will be handled and investigated by qualified Group staff or external advisors; - (e) all paper and electronic documents and other materials relating to disclosures will be stored securely; - (f) access to all information relating to a disclosure will be limited to those directly involved in managing and investigating the disclosure; - (g) only a restricted number of people who are directly involved in handling and investigating a disclosure will be made aware of a discloser's identity (subject to the discloser's consent) or information that is likely to lead to the identification of the discloser; - (h) communications and documents relating to the investigation of a disclosure will not to be sent to an email address or to a printer that can be accessed by other staff; and - (i) each person who is involved in handling and investigating a disclosure will be reminded about the confidentiality requirements, including that an unauthorised disclosure of a discloser's identity may be a criminal offence. - 9.2.5.
-If an Eligible Whistleblower is concerned about a breach of confidentiality, the Group encourages the Eligible Whistleblower to lodge a complaint with the Group by contacting a Whistleblower Protection Officer. - 9.2.6.
+- likely to lead to the identification of the Eligible Whistleblower unless one of the above exceptions applies or it is for the purposes of an investigation (see below). - 11.7.
+It is unlawful for any person to identify an Eligible Whistleblower or disclose information that is likely to lead to the identification of the Eligible Whistleblower, outside the exceptions listed above. - 11.8.
+The Group will endeavour to protect the confidentiality of Eligible Whistleblower's identity by adopting the following measures: - (a) all personal information or reference to the Eligible Whistleblower witnessing an event will be redacted; - (b) the Eligible Whistleblower will be referred to in a gender-neutral context; - (c) where possible, the Eligible Whistleblower will be contacted to help identify certain aspects of their disclosure that could inadvertently identify them; - (d) disclosures will be handled and investigated by qualified Group staff or external advisors; - (e) all paper and electronic documents and other materials relating to disclosures will be stored securely; - (f) access to all information relating to a disclosure will be limited to those directly involved in managing and investigating the disclosure; - (g) only a restricted number of people who are directly involved in handling and investigating a disclosure will be made aware of a discloser's identity (subject to the discloser's consent) or information that is likely to lead to the identification of the discloser; - (h) communications and documents relating to the investigation of a disclosure will not to be sent to an email address or to a printer that can be accessed by other staff; and - (i) each person who is involved in handling and investigating a disclosure will be reminded about the confidentiality requirements, including that an unauthorised disclosure of a discloser's identity may be a criminal offence. - 11.9.
+If an Eligible Whistleblower is concerned about a breach of confidentiality, the Group encourages the Eligible Whistleblower to lodge a complaint with the Group by contacting a Whistleblower Protection Officer. - 11.10.
 Eligible Whistleblowers may also lodge a complaint with a regulator such as ASIC, APRA or the ATO, for external investigation.